 VML graphics can only be seen in IE5.5 and later (up to IE9) running on Windows PCs.
-A large number of users (between 20% and 45% [at end November 2009] depending on which statistics you look at) do not use IE, those users will see a down-level poor quality image if you have allowed that option, or nothing at all.
+Note that IE10, IE11 and later versions, along with Firefox, Safari, Opera, Chrome etc. cannot display VML graphics; those browsers render a down-level poor quality image if you have allowed that option, or nothing at all.
+A large number of users (between 20% and 45% [at end November 2009] depending on which statistics you look at) do not use IE.

 VML graphics are produced by using text-boxes, WordArt, and any other object produced using the FrontPage drawing toolbar.
 Due to the restrictions outlined above VML should never be used in a publically accessible web site.

 You can make the WordArt or Shapes in Word, then copy and paste into a graphics program (Paint is suitable if you are using Windows XP).
 Crop and optimise the image, then save for the web as a .jpg or .gif (use a .gif if there are less than 256 colours in the image).
 Import the image into FrontPage and insert where required.

 Note that ShapeArt uses Absolute Positioning, which will result in the objects "moving" as the browser is resized or the browser font-size changed.
 The shapes may also "move" if the page is edited.

 VML Text boxes